-The Company has operating leases for its corporate office and laboratory space and dedicated space in a vivarium in South San Francisco, California.
-Rent expense, which is recognized on a straight-line basis over the term of each lease, were \$0.5 million and \$0.9 million for the three and six months ended June 30, 2020, respectively, and \$0.3 million and \$0.4 million for the three and six months ended June 30, 2019, respectively.
-The total cash paid for operating leases included in the operating cash flows were \$0.4 million and \$0.8 million for the three and six months ended June 20, 2020, respectively, and \$0.2 million and \$0.3 million for the three and six months ended June 20, 2019, respectively.
-The weighted-average remaining lease term was 8.6 years for the corporate office and laboratory space leases, and 0.8 years for the vivarium lease as of June 30, 2020.
-The weighted-average discount rate was 10% as of June 30, 2020.
+The Company has operating leases for its corporate office, laboratory space and dedicated space in a vivarium in South San Francisco, California.
+Rent expense, which is recognized on a straight-line basis over the term of each lease, were \$0.6 million and \$0.4 million for the three months ended March 31, 2021 and 2020, respectively.
+The total cash paid for operating leases included in the operating cash flows were \$0.4 million and \$0.4 million for the three months ended March 31, 2021 and 2020, respectively.
+The weighted-average remaining lease term was 7.6 years for the corporate office and laboratory space leases as of March 31, 2021.
+The weighted-average discount rate was 9% as of March 31, 2021.

 In May 2020, the Company signed an amendment to its office and laboratory facilities lease.
-The amended lease provides for an eight-year non-cancelable lease of additional office and laboratory space in the same building.
+The amended lease provides for an eight-year noncancelable lease of additional office and laboratory space in the same building.
 The lease for additional office and laboratory space provides for abatement of rent during the first three months of the lease and contains rent escalations during the term of the lease.
-The lease for this additional space is expected to commence in the first quarter of 2021 and expires in 2029.
-The lease amendment also includes an extension of the lease term for the existing office and laboratory space beginning on May 1, 2020 through the first quarter of 2029.
+The lease for this additional space commenced in January 2021 and expires in January 2029.
+The lease amendment also includes an extension of the lease term for the existing office and laboratory space beginning on May 1, 2020 and expiring in January 2029.
 The lease agreement includes an option to extend the lease for an additional seven-year term.